Atilgan79/What-to-Study/README.md

-# What Topics to Study
+# WHAT TOPICS TO STUDY

 Linux:
 - Learn CLI